petrum/tiles/README.md

 end at Sun Jul 14 13:22:32 2019
 elapsed 0.0991009 seconds for computing 14 stripes
 ```
-## introducing dynamic programming
-* we add a cache that saves the intermediate problems
-* now instead of incrementing a variable, we add the result of a subproblem
-* the results are instant for any number of stripes!

 stripes	| designs | 	brute force    	| customized | fast
 ------- | --------|------------|---------|----
 1 	    |  1,897  | 1 |	 0.0043	 |